slipslop/SpaceGame/README.md

 # SpaceGame
 a small game made with TypeScript and Webpack.

+npm install
-To build, run " npm run build "
+npm run build

 From this project I learned:
   - Typescript.